Doomsdayrs/Jikan4java/README.md

 Java api client for Jikan api
 Website for Jikan: https://jikan.moe/

-Currently this is in beta stages.
-Once I release version 1.0 it will be completely covering the Jikan api
+0.8 is the most updated version.
+With most functionality.
+1.0 will have user objects, Complete documentation, and excessive comments.

 ## Capabilities
 Look at task list for it's API coverage